blaulaub/template-repo/README.md

-# Template Repo
+# Latex Template Repo

-This is a meta repository for bootstrapping new projects.
+This is a meta repository for bootstrapping new Latex documents.
-Templates for various types of software projects are kept in branches.
+Templates for more specific Latex document types are kept in branches.
-To start a new project, just clone the suitable branch and adapt it.
+To start a new document, just clone the suitable branch and adapt it.

 ## How to clone